-Congo RDC › Colombia Today › Revolutionary Armed Forces of Colombia- People’s Army
+Democratic Republic Of Congo › Colombia Today › Revolutionary Armed Forces of Colombia- People’s Army

 The Revolutionary Armed Forces of Colombia